-- 8.2.2.4.
-Approving policies and procedures for UM that conform to industry standards, including methods, timelines and individuals responsible for completing each task; - 8.2.2.5.
-Monitoring consistent application of "medical necessity" criteria; - 8.2.2.6.
-Application of clinical practice guidelines; - 8.2.2.7.
-Monitoring over- and under-utilization; - 8.2.2.8.
-Review of outliers, and - 8.2.2.9.
-Medical Record Reviews reviews of member medical records shall be conducted to ensure that PCPs provide high quality health care that is documented according to established standards. - Medical Record Review Strategy - The MCO shall maintain a written strategy for conducting medical record reviews, reporting results and the corrective action process.
-The strategy shall be provided within thirty (30) days from the date the Contract is signed and annually thereafter.
+8.2.2.9.
+Medical Record Reviews - reviews of member medical records shall be conducted to ensure that PCPs provide high quality health care that is documented according to established standards.

+Medical Record Review Strategy

+- o The MCO shall maintain a written strategy for conducting medical record reviews, reporting results and the corrective action process.
+The strategy shall be provided annually.
 The strategy shall include, at a minimum, the following: - Designated staff to perform this duty; - The method of case selection; - The anticipated number of reviews by practice site; - The tool the MCO shall use to review each site; - How the MCO shall link the information compiled during the review to other MCO functions (e.g. QI, credentialing, peer review, etc.); and - Schedule of reviews by provider type. - The standards, which shall include all medical record documentation requirements addressed in the Contract, shall be distributed to all providers. - 8.2.3.
 The MCO shall conduct reviews at all PCP sites with fifty (50) or more linked members and practice sites which include both individual offices and large group facilities.
 The MCO shall review each site at least one (1) time during each two (2) year period. - 8.2.4.
 The MCO shall review a reasonable number of records at each site to determine compliance.
 Five (5) to ten (10) records per site is a generally accepted target.
 For large group practices (six or more providers in the group), three record reviews per provider shall be required. - 8.2.5.
 The MCO shall report the results of all medical and treatment record reviews to LDH quarterly with an annual summary.